Love, Now: Plot summary

 Touched by all that her new "pretend" husband has done for her to make her happy, she is overcome with emotion and sleeps with him (losing her virginity in the process), making their marriage feel real.
-When Yi-ru finds out her illness was a prank by her family and boss she leaves for Taiwan immediately, without saying goodbye to Shi-de.
+When Yi-ru finds out her illness was a prank by her family and boss, she leaves for Taiwan immediately, without saying goodbye to Shi-de.
 Not wanting to lose her again, Shi-de returns to Taiwan and vows to find her, but when he finds her and finds out her illness was a lie, he feels cheated and unleashes his wrath on Yi-ru, making her life miserable because he thinks she had tricked him into dropping his lawsuit against the company she works for.
-He gives her the advertising account for his company to use as a way to bully her.
+He gives her the advertising account for his company so he can bully her.

-When their misunderstanding is finally cleared up and thinking all is fine now, he tries to pursue her again because he is still madly in love with her.
+When their misunderstanding is finally cleared up, he tries to pursue her again because he is still madly in love with her.
 Yi-ru being able to see Shi-de’s vindictive side during his wrath on her wants nothing to do with him after their business relationship ends.
 Knowing how he can’t lose her again he tries hard on changing his perspective on people to win her back.
 Desperate for Yi-ru to accept his love for her he uses their business relationship and signs up for cooking class with her father just to be able to have a chance to see her.
 He even ask for her boss's help to better understand Yi-ru's personality, but Yi-ru remains unfazed by all that he has done and tells him to stop wasting his time on her.
 She even rejects his offering to start all over and be friends so that they can get to know each other better.

 During a business outing at an orphanage Yi-ru accidentally spies on Shi-de playing with a bunch of kids and finds out that he is a major sponsor at the orphanage.
 Being able to see a softer and gentler side of him she starts falling for him and accepts his love for her.
-They get married and go through family and personal issues together, both realizing one must cherish the present.
+They get married and go through family and personal issues together, both realizing they must cherish the present.